telehash/blockname/README.md

 * first byte is always the star character: `*`
 * for textual domain name hints, the second byte is always the dot character: `.`
-  * followed by up to 30 valid [domain name](http://en.wikipedia.org/wiki/Domain_name) characters
+  * followed by up to 26 valid [domain name](http://en.wikipedia.org/wiki/Domain_name) characters
-  * the last 8 characters are always the IPv4 address octets hex encoded, this address is used as the dns server to forward the query to
+  * followed by a required 8 characters that are always the IPv4 address octets hex encoded, this address is used as the dns server to forward the query to
+  * followed by a required 4 digits that are the port of the dns server (left zero padded)
+* for exact hostname hints, the second byte is alphanumeric ([a-z] or [0-9])
+  * followed by up to 30 valid domain name characters
+  * followed by a required 8 characters of the IPv4 address
-* for binary hashname hints, the second byte is always the hash character: `#`
+* for hashname hints, the second byte is always the hash character: `#`
-  * followed by 32 bytes of the hashname
+  * followed by 32 bytes of the hashname (binary)
+  * followed by 4 bytes of the IPv4 address (binary)
+  * followed by 2 bytes of the port (binary)
+  * `.hashname` special TLD to map from normal DNS (base32 of the 32 bytes)
+  * verifies hashname before responding
+* for bitcoin address hints, the second byte is `$`
+  * followed by 20 bytes of the public key (binary)
+  * followed by 4 bytes of the IPv4 address (binary)
+  * followed by 2 bytes of the port (binary)
+  * `.address` special TLD to map from normal DNS (base58check)
+  * verifies via the transaction
+* for the hash160 of anything, the second byte is a space character ` `
+ * followed by 20 bytes of the hash160 value
  * followed by 4 bytes of the IPv4 address
-  * followed by 2 bytes of the port
+ * `.hash` special TLD (base32 of the 32 byte sha256 hash)

 The blockchain resolver will attempt to resolve all domains with traditional DNS, and only when they fail will it use any names that come from the cache hints.